Controllability of surface gravity waves and the sloshing problem: Spectrum of the sloshing problem

-Following \cite{micu2004introduction}, to study the interior controllability problem \eqref{integro2}, we need to consider the homogeneous (backward in time) adjoint version in $(0,T)$ as that given in \eqref{integro}.
-Then, let us consider first the eigenvalue problem
+Following \cite{micu2004introduction}, to study the interior controllability problem (\ref{cp}), we need to consider the homogeneous (backward in time) adjoint version in $(0,T)$ as that given in (\ref{integro}).
+For that purpose, let us consider first the eigenvalue problem